pdp10/sbpipe/docs/source/developer_manual.md

 before running any pipeline.
 Projects inside the folder `sbpipe/tests/` have the SBpipe project structure:

-- `Models`: (e.g. models, Copasi models, Python models, data sets directly used by Copasi models);
+- `Models`: (e.g. models, COPASI models, Python models, data sets directly used by Copasi models);
 - `Results`: (e.g. pipelines results, etc).

-Examples of configuration files (*.yaml) using Copasi can be found in sbpipe/tests/insulin_receptor/.
+Examples of configuration files (*.yaml) using COPASI can be found in sbpipe/tests/insulin_receptor/.

 To run tests for Python models, the Python packages `numpy`, `scipy`, and `pandas` must be installed.